Wide-AdGraph: Detecting Ad Trackers with a Wide Dependency Chain Graph: Classifying AdTrackers

-The aim of our approach is to develop a classifier that given "structural", "engineered" and "content" features extracted from an given sub-domain is predicting if the sub-domain is a AdTrackers or rather a benign.
+The aim of our approach is to develop a classifier that given "structural" and "content" features extracted from a given sub-domain (or a URL) predicts whether that sub-domain is an AdTracker or a benign redirection.
+In this section, we will describe the supervised learning algorithm that will generate a classifier.